flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 tags: translation
 slug: how-sync-translations

-One of the challenges of maintaining translations is keeping up with the changes to the original document as the project advances and new releases are made.
+One of the challenges of maintaining translations is keeping up with the changes to the original document as the project evolves and new releases are made.

 In the case of the Flask documentation, theres the additional challenge of working in separate repositories.

-This post will document a simple process for contributors and maintainers of the different languages repositories to keep up to date with the latest version of the Flask English documentation.
+This post will document a simple process that the contributors and maintainers of the different languages translations can use to keep their repositories up to date with the latest version of the Flask English documentation.

 ## Set up your local environment

-First, fork the language repository in the Flask CWG corresponding to the language you will be working on into your personal Github space.
-If you need, you can find more information it the GitHub documentation [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
+First, fork the translation repository for the language you will be working on from the Flask CWG GitHub organization into your personal Github space.
+If you need, you can find more information about forking in the GitHub documentation [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

-Once the fork is created, clone the repository on your computer.
-Again, for more details on this step, consult the GitHub documentation [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+Once the forked repository is created, clone it on your computer.
+If you are not familiar with this step, more details are available in the GitHub documentation [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 At this point you will have the latest version of the translation for the language you are working on.

 ## Add the main Flask repository as a new git remote

-A quick note: the command examples you will see below, show the tags and commit hashes at the time this blog post was written.
-When you execute these commands, you will probably see different values.
+A quick note: the command outputs you will see below, show details like tags and commit hashes from the time this post was written, when you execute them, you will probably see different values.

-To make sure you are up to date with the original English documentation, you will need to set a new git remote repository pointing to the main flask repository:
+To access the original English documentation, you will need to set a new git remote repository pointing to the main flask repository:

 ```shell
 $ git remote add flask https://github.com/pallets/flask.git